 Sleep hygiene is important.
 Having a routine helps maintain dopamine levels (56).

-Manage stress, high stress levels are connected to low dopamine levels (56).
+Manage stress, high stress levels are connected to low dopamine levels (56) and serotonin (57).

 Exercise is important to psychological well-being as it is thought to increase the production of neurotransmitters (Dopamine, Norepinephrine and Serotonin) that are necessary to feel happy (32).
 It also increases blood circulation in the brain which positively impacts hormones and increases dopamine levels (56).
 Exercise forces the brain to make BDNF (7).
 It is also linked to improved mood and feeling fewer physical symptoms of menopause (34;35).
 In fact, menopausal women who exercise have been shown to assess their symptoms as being less important and so cope better with them (36).
 Do yoga, it helps make the neurotransmitter GABA (gamma-aminobutric acid) which lessens anxiety and helps keep you calm.
 Yoga can you learn to control negative emotions like anger, anxiety & depression, (37).
 It may be better than cognitive behavioral therapy for stress management, anxiety and depression (38).
 Exercise helps make the hormone DHEA (Dehydroepiandrosterone) (41), which helps depression (39) self esteem and low energy (40).
 DHEA can improve immune response (41) and memory (42).
 Exercise four times a week to improve GABA.
 Get enough sleep, as this helps balance hormones and neurotransmitters (52).

 To increase GABA eat foods high in glutamic acid: oats or whole wheat or whole grains, almonds or tree nuts, oranges and other citrus fruits or bananas, beef liver, halibut, lentils, broccoli, brown rice, rice bran, potato’s (52).